Michael T. Kelleher: Return to private sector

 After leaving the state insurance department, Kelleher joined Marsh & McLennan Inc. In 1943 he was promoted to vice president.
-In 1946 he was elected to the board of directors of the Boston Mutual Life Insurance Company.
-In 1947 he was elected president of the Boston Chamber of Commerce.
+In 1946, he was elected to the board of directors of the Boston Mutual Life Insurance Company.
+In 1947, he was elected president of the Boston Chamber of Commerce.
 During his tenure as chamber president, Kelleher organized a campaign to assist wounded veterans and needy people in Scotland.
 The campaign resulted in the creation of the Yankee Friend Ship, which carried $1 million worth of goods to the people of Scotland.

 Boston Fire Commissioner

 On December 14, 1949, mayor-elect John Hynes announced that Kelleher would serve as his fire commissioner.
 During his tenure as fire commissioner, Kelleher recalled fire badges held by citizens, planned a major fire prevention drive, ordered a study of the department’s gas masks following the deaths of two firemen from gas inhalation, and suspended 15 firemen who had been convicted of payroll fraud.

 Kelleher suddenly resigned on February 21, 1951, stating that he was “tired of the fleabites of petty politicians”, referring to criticism levied at him by city councilor Michael H. Cantwell.
-Cantwell had criticized the number of aids and chauffeurs Kelleher had as well as accusing him of being lax in regards to civil defense.
-Kelleher declined to accept Kelleher’s resignation and hoped that he would change his mind.
+Cantwell had criticized the number of aides and chauffeurs Kelleher had as well as accusing him of being lax in regards to civil defense.
+Hynes declined to accept Kelleher’s resignation and hoped that he would change his mind.
 On February 24, 1951, Kelleher, who had been on vacation in Palm Beach, Florida returned to Boston and was met at Logan Airport by a crowd of 200 firemen.
 Kelleher announced that he had reconsidered his resignation and that he was still fire commissioner.
-On November 18, 1952, Kelleher resigned again to avoid a $120 a week lifetime pension he would receive as a veteran. however he remained on until his successor was appointed in May 1953.
+On November 18, 1952, Kelleher resigned again to avoid a $120 a week lifetime pension he would receive as a veteran.
+He remained on until his successor was appointed in May 1953.